No. 2 Ohio State beats No. 9 Penn State to take Big Ten East - WHIZ News

 BLOOMINGTON, Ind.
 (AP) — Shea Patterson threw five touchdown passes and Nico Collins scored a career-high three times for Michigan.

-Peyton Ramsey and Stevie Scott III each scored on 1-yard runs for the Hoosiers, but the offense stalled as Patterson started heating up and Indiana (7-4, 4-4) never had a chance.
-The Hoosiers have lost two in a row since clinching its first winning season in 12 years.
+Peyton Ramsey and Stevie Scott III each scored on a 1-yard run for the Hoosiers, but the offense stalled as Patterson started heating up and Indiana (7-4, 4-4) never had a chance.
+The Hoosiers have lost two in a row since clinching their first winning season in 12 years.

 NO. 13 BAYLOR 24, TEXAS 10